Multinational Undetectable = Untransmittable (U=U) Call-to-Action

 As global leaders once again meet to discuss the way forward in ending the HIV epidemic, national early adopters of U=U are calling on other nations around the world to support the evidence-based U=U message, and to ensure that U=U is fully integrated into national HIV responses in order to accelerate progress towards ending the global epidemic.

-To learn more, see the July 28, 2022, Press Release or click the button below to view the Multinational Undetectable = Untransmittable (U=U Call-to-Action formatted for print.
 Read the Public Health Agency of Canada’s press release here, along with their video calling on all countries to recognize U=U and make it a core part of their HIV response.
+Click the button below to view the Multinational Undetectable = Untransmittable (U=U) Call-to-Action formatted for print.

-If you are a governmental official looking to join the Call-to-Action, please contact Mariah Wilberg at firstname.lastname@example.org.
+If you are a governmental official looking to join the Call-to-Action and implement a national U=U program, please contact Cedric Pulliam at email@example.com.